Liquidation · Strategy

 Filter 1: Is the Repair Economically Justified?

-Calculate the repair cost and compare it against value added.
-If repair margin is less than 40% of total post-repair margin, the repair destroys value.
+Calculate the repair cost (parts + labor) and compare it against the post-repair value minus the pre-repair value.
+If the repair margin is less than 40% of the total post-repair margin, the repair destroys value.

 Filter 2: Does the Volume Justify the Channel Cost?